Ministry of Finance (Uzbekistan)

-Overall

-The Ministry of Economy anf Finance (Uzbek: Iqtisodiyot va moliya vazirligi) or Ministry of Finance, formed on February 11, 1992, is one of the most crucial government ministry available in the State, responsible for the formulation and implementation of unified state policy in the fields of macroeconomic development, public finance, budgeting, taxation, intergovernmental fiscal relations, public debt management, and state investment policy.
+The Ministry of Economy and Finance (Uzbek: Iqtisodiyot va moliya vazirligi) or Ministry of Finance, formed on February 11, 1992, is one of the most crucial government ministry available in the State, responsible for the formulation and implementation of unified state policy in the fields of macroeconomic development, public finance, budgeting, taxation, intergovernmental fiscal relations, public debt management, and state investment policy.

 History

 Soviet era

 The Ministry of Finance of the Uzbek SSR was established in 1924, shortly after the Uzbek Soviet Socialist Republic was created from the remnants of the Turkestan ASSR, Khorezm SSR, and Bukhara SSR.
 However, it was established as People's Commissariat of Finance with autonomous authority and commission.

 It functioned as a republic-level branch of the USSR Ministry of Finance, operating under central directives but managing republican-level financial planning and control.

 With the outbreak of the Great Patriotic War in 1941, the Ministry of Finance of the Uzbek SSR assumed a critical wartime role, operating under both the Council of Ministers of the Uzbek SSR and directives from the USSR Ministry of Finance in Moscow.
 During the war, the Ministry radically restructured the republican budget, diverting substantial funds toward: